 - Specific wishes important to you.

 There may also be things you don’t want at your funeral and these can be made known.

 If you are considering pre-arranging a funeral, get in touch and we can make a time to go through everything with you (either at your place or ours).

-Once you’ve made pre-arrangements, keep a copy of the plan and any pertinent paperwork in a safe place.
+Once you’ve made pre-arrangements, give a copy to your funeral director to keep on file, then keep your plan and any pertinent papers in a safe place.
 Also, inform a close friend or relative what arrangements have been made and where the information may be found.

 You can download a Funeral Pre-Planning form to print here or click below to complete our form online.